Tomb of Philippe Pot: Provenance

-The tomb passed through a number of owners and locations over the centuries, and its complex history was only fully pieced together in the mid-20th century.
-It was first mentioned as completed in 1649 by Pierre Palliot, a bookseller and printer in Dijon, when he described the coats of arms and the inscriptions.
+The monument passed through several owners and locations over the centuries, and its complex history was only fully pieced together in the mid-20th century.
+It was mentioned in 1649 by Pierre Palliot, a bookseller and printer in Dijon, when he described the coats of arms and the inscriptions.
 The antiquarian and collector François Roger de Gaignières (d.
-1715) made a number of drawings of the tomb between 1699 and 1700, which are lost and known only from copies by the artist Louis Boudan (fl.
-1687–1709); these are uninformative as they contain a number of inaccuracies.
+1715) made drawings of the tomb between 1699 and 1700, which are lost and known only from copies by the artist Louis Boudan (fl.
+1687–1709); these are uninformative as they contain inaccuracies.
 The tomb was nationalised during the early years of the French Revolution when the state took ownership of all church property.

 Sometime between 1791 and 1793 François Devosge, an artist and director of the Dijon School of Drawing, was employed to relocate it to the Benedictine abbey in Saint-Bénigne.
 It was next mentioned in September 1808 when it was acquired for fifty-three livres by Count Richard de Vesvrotte, following a legal case against the French state.
 He placed it under trees in the garden of his hôtel particulier (townhouse), the Hôtel de Ruffey at 33 rue Berbisey in Dijon.

 Richard's son Pierre sold the townhouse in 1850 and relocated the tomb to the Château de Vesvrotte in Beire-le-Châtel, Côte-d'Or, where it was again placed in an outdoor garden.
 It was photographed for the first time in a series of photolithographs commissioned by Pierre's son Alphonse Richard de Vesvrotte.
-They were published in 1863, and inspired the artist, antiquarian and collector Charles Édouard de Beaumont's 1875 painting Au solei (or At the Tomb of Philippe Pot), which shows a couple lying at the foot of the tomb in a meadow surrounded by trees.
+They were published in 1863, and inspired the artist, antiquarian and collector Charles Édouard de Beaumont's 1875 painting Au soleil (or At the Tomb of Philippe Pot), which shows a couple lying at the foot of the tomb in a meadow surrounded by trees.

-The Vesvrotte family attempted to sell the tomb some time after Richard's death in 1873.
+The Vesvrotte family attempted to sell the tomb after Richard's death in 1873.
 The French state sought to block the sale, claiming it was by now public property, a claim eventually rejected in 1886 by a Dijon court who gave full ownership to Pierre's son, Armand de Vesvrotte.
-However, it was nationalised by the French state that August on the grounds that it was an "object of national historical importance".
+It was nationalised by the French state that August on the grounds that it was an "object of national historical importance".
 It was acquired for the Louvre in 1889 by the intermediator Charles Mannheim.